 Step 4: Strip and bend the hooks.
 Strip each wire’s insulation back about 3/4 in.
 Make an open-ended loop on the black wires with needle-nose pliers or wire strippers.
 Next, make a loop in a 6-in. length of bare ground wire, fasten it around the green screw terminal, and tighten the screw snugly.

-Step 5: Connect the pairs.
-With a yellow wire nut, join the white wires, then use a red wire nut to join the two grounds and a short length of ground that’s connected to the switch.
+Make sure the size of the wire nuts are matched to the number and gauge of wires you are connecting (acceptable numbers and sizes will be listed on the packaging).
+In this case, with a yellow wire nut, join the white wires, then use a red wire nut to join the two grounds and a short length of ground that’s connected to the switch.
 Gently push these sets into the back of the box.

 Step 6: Attach the black wire loops to the switch terminals.
 Always remember to wrap the wire clockwise around the screw so that when the screw tightens, it carries the loop with it.